 Locally, she has taught at the Virginia School of the Arts and Lynchburg College, and she has taught and produced work in North Carolina, Virginia, DC, and Maryland.
 Ryan also appeared in Dance Teacher Magazine in 2001.
 Her evening length outdoor site-specific piece and partnering film, Place(d), premiered in March 2008 at the Clarice Smith Center for the Performing Arts.
 Critical Dance Magazine called it “remarkable,” “fresh…pure,” and “incredibly rich.”
 Ryan’s literary work, documenting the process of Place(d), was published in 2008.
 In coordinance with the John F. Kennedy Center, Ryan helped produce the international pre-professional ballet intensive with legendary ballerina Suzanne Farrell in 2006, 2007, and 2008.

 She was previously an Adjunct Professor of Dance at Lynchburg College and serves on the Board of Directors for ArtZone, Inc.,a local arts non-profit dedicated to providing art programs for children.
-Ryan lives in Goode with her husband, Brian, their daughter Ashby, a baby boy on the way this fall, and their animals, Wrigley and Josie.
+Ryan lives in Goode with her husband, Brian, their daughter and son, and their animals, Wrigley and Josie.
 Ryan’s life is full of all kinds of art and all kinds of students all the time!